Back to Blog

 If your child's behavior has shifted suddenly, mold exposure in your home could be the hidden cause.
 Here's how to recognize the signs and act on them.

 That is what mold exposure often looks like in children.
 Not a cough.
 Not a fever.
-A child who is slowly becoming someone else while the adults around them try to figure out what changed.
+A child who is slowly becoming a shell of who they once were, while the adults around them try to figure out where they went wrong in parenting.

 If your child has suddenly become more irritable, can't focus, or is struggling with mood swings that seem to come out of nowhere, their behavior may be the first thing their body is trying to tell you.
 Parents come to me thinking they're dealing with ADHD, anxiety, or a "difficult" kid, when really their child's nervous system is responding to something in the home.

 Kids can't always tell you they feel sick.
+Many times they don't even have the words to explain what is going on in their bodies.
 So their bodies say it for them.

 This post contains affiliate links.
 If you purchase through these links, we may earn a small commission at no extra cost to you.